quixio/quix-samples/python/sources/segment_webhook/README.md

 # Segment

-[This sample code](https://github.com/quixio/quix-samples/tree/develop/python/sources/segment_webhook) shows how to connect to Segment and stream event data into a Kafka topic".
+[This code sample](https://github.com/quixio/quix-samples/tree/develop/python/sources/segment_webhook) demonstrates how to connect to Segment, read event data and publish that data to a Kafka topic.

 It's secure, using a secret shared with both Quix and Segment.